structure7/hvacMonitor/README.md

      * Run `gksudo pcmanfm` to open file manager as root, allowing for drag and drop.
      * Copy/overwrite the content of stoto's `/phant/lib` into `/usr/lib/node_modules/phant/lib`.
      * Run `phant`.
-     * Tweak pages at '/usr/lib/node_modules/phant/node_modules/phant-manager-http/views'.
+     * Edit home.handlebars at '/usr/lib/node_modules/phant/node_modules/phant-manager-http/views'.
  * All data that needs to survive a hardware reset is stored to Blynk virtual pins, then synced back after a reset.
  * OTA Updates: Using BasicOTA.
 Learned [from this post](https://github.com/esp8266/Arduino/issues/1017#issuecomment-223466025) that a complete power down is required after uploading BasicOTA for the first time.
 Weird, but whatever.
 [Thank you Ivan!](https://github.com/igrr)
  * 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of cooling, heating and fan-only modes.